-0 1 2 3 4 5 6 7 The student is The student is The student is The student is The student is The student is The student is The student is unable to able to identify if able to identify if able to identify if able to identify if able to identify if able to produce able to produce identify if any two words begin two words begin two words begin two words begin two words begin the new word the new word 5 words begin or or end with the with the same with the same with the same with the same at least 3 out of out of 5 times. end with the same sound and sound and can sound and can sound and can sound and can 5 times. same sound. can identify the identify the identify the identify the identify the beginning or beginning sound beginning sound beginning sound beginning sound ending sound of of those words of those words of those words of those words those words less at least 2 out of at least 5 out of 10 out of 10 10 out of 10 than 2 times.
+0 1 2 3 4 5 6 7 The student is The student is The student is The student is The student is The student is The student is The student is unable to able to identify if able to produce able to produce identify if any two words begin the new word the new word 5 U with the same with the same with the same at least 3 out of out of 5 times. end with the same sound and sound and can sound and can sound and can sound and can 5 times. same sound. can identify the identify the identify the identify the identify the beginning or beginning sound beginning sound beginning sound beginning sound ending sound of of those words of those words of those words of those words at least 2 out of at least 5 out of 10 out of 10 10 out of 10 than 2 times.
 10 times.
 10 times. times. times.
-OR OR OR AND The student is The student is The student is The student is able to identify if two words end two words end two words end two words end with the same with the same with the same with the same sound and can sound and can sound and can sound and can identify the identify the identify the identify the ending sound of ending sound of ending sound of ending sound of those words at those words at those words 10 those words 10 least 2 out of 10 least 5 out of 10 out of 10 times. out of 10 times. times. times.
+OR OR OR AND The student is The student is able to identify if two words end two words end two words end with the same with the same with the same sound and can sound and can identify the identify the identify the identify the ending sound of ending sound of those words at those words at those words 10 those words 10 least 2 out of 10 least 5 out of 10 out of 10 times. out of 10 times. times. times.